9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ### Further reading

-The book \[[Okasaki99](bibliography.org::Okasaki99)\] gives a wonderful and thorough implementor\'s tour of many pure functional data structures, including several kinds of balanced tree.
+The book \[[Okasaki99](bibliography.org::Okasaki99)\] gives a wonderful and thorough implementor's tour of many pure functional data structures, including several kinds of balanced tree.
 It also provides valuable insight into reasoning about the performance of purely functional data structures and lazy evaluation.

-We recommend Okasaki\'s book as essential reading for functional programmers.
-If you\'re not convinced, Okasaki\'s PhD thesis,
+We recommend Okasaki's book as essential reading for functional programmers.
+If you're not convinced, Okasaki's PhD thesis,
 \[[Okasaki96](bibliography.org::Okasaki96)\], is a less complete and polished version of the book, and it is available for free online.

 ## Turning digit soup into an answer

-We\'ve got yet another problem to solve now.
+We've got yet another problem to solve now.
 We have many candidates for the last twelve digits of the barcode.
 In addition, we need to use the parities of the first six digits to figure out what the first digit is.
-Finally, we need to ensure that our answer\'s check digit makes sense.
+Finally, we need to ensure that our answer's check digit makes sense.

 This seems quite challenging!
 We have a lot of uncertain data; what should we do?
-It\'s reasonable to ask if we could perform a brute force search.
+It's reasonable to ask if we could perform a brute force search.
 Given the candidates we saw in the `ghci` session above, how many combinations would we have to examine?